tab262/ec535/README.md

                             ######## Gumstix ########

                                 **** User ****
-To run the user level program a Bluetooth connection between the Gumstix and PC with the Kinect must already be established.
+To run the user level program a Bluetooth connection between the Gumstix and PC with the Kinect must already be established and bound to /dev/rfcomm0.
 The user will run the /gumstix_code/bluetooth/rfcomm_list executable before running the Processing program.
 This allows for the user level program hold in a loop while you setup the Processing program on the PC.

                                 **** Kernel ****